 Technology is efficiency.
 A Nokia 3210 and an impractically large laptop saw me through university.
-Fortunately I was inspired by a number of forward thinking individuals in Chambers using technology to enhance their practices.
-That means Excel spreadsheets for schedules/budgets and searchable electronic papers in Court.
-Judges and clients are genuinely impressed when you have a reference in seconds while everyone else is fumbling through the papers.
+Fortunately I was inspired by a number of forward thinking individuals in Chambers using technology to enhance their practices (long before it was popularised in the wake of Covid).

 University and Higher Level Qualifications